 A rally may by classified as either a blind rally or a pace-noted rally.
 All rounds of the CRS/HRS and some rounds of the NSWRC are blind rallies.
 Here, the co-driver is provided with a Road Book by the organisers that details the way through each stage and lists the turnoffs and hazards with distances to 0.01km.
 The co-driver, using a computer that calculates the distance travelled by the car, brings each “call” to the attention of the driver at a pre-determined interval (usually 500m prior).
 In a blind rally, the crew will not have seen the roads before they reach them at competitive speeds.

 ARC, WRC and some NSWRC events are pacenoted instead.
 With a pacenoted event, the crew will have the opportunity to drive over the special stages at non-competitive speeds and write a detailed set of notes of all the crests and corners in the stage.
 These notes are then read back to the driver as the crew contests the stages.
 It’s like Colin McRae Rally on your PlayStation.

 A rallysprint is a short, compact version of a rally where competitors tackle between 1 to 4 special stages 2-3 times.
 NSW rallysprints are usually held on gravel surfaces, sometimes in forests and sometimes at special “bush” venues.
 Each stage is between 3km and 8km in length and only the fastest time recorded on each stage contributes to the results.
 Like a rally, a good co-driver is essential, and in a rallysprint, the crews will add detail to the course instructions on the first pass in order to be able to go a lot faster on the later passes and record a faster time.

-Touring Assemblies and Touring Road Events
+Navigation Assemblies and Road Rally Events

 The length of these events varies but is usually around 300-350 kms per day.
 Events may run over one day or two, and are usually run on sealed roads, although some events will include some gravel roads also.